jmizell/Filtering-Proxy-Example/readme.md

 # Filtering Proxy Example
 This proxy example uses a svm linear classifier to reject possible sql strings found in the query string.
-The model was trained from a variety of sources, all of which can be found in the data folder, including attribution.
+The model was trained from a variety of sources, all of which can be found in the data folder.

+### Reasons & Assumptions
+This app was built in python, as it's the language I could complete the project in the fastest.

+Originally I was going to write a series of regex patterns, but as I looked more at the problem, it didn't seem like an affective solution.
+I opted instead to train a machine learning classifier on samples of sql injection.
+I choose svm as it's effective with a small set of data, and if the problem turned out to be non-linear, I can make use of a polynomial kernel.

+Since this is just a sample project, the following things where assumed

+* It didn't need to be highly performant.
+It is neither memory efficient, nor as fast as possible.
+* No other http methods other than get was configured.
+* I do not check for obfuscion of any kind in the query parameters.
+* I did not tune the model to prevent overfitting, which it almost certainly is.

 # Running this example

 ### Run a wordpress container
 In this example where using wordpress, but it can be any container really

 ```
 docker run -d \
   --name filterproxy_mysql \